 2 cups of hot water (not quite boiling) Continue reading

-The #1 thing that has helped us save money in our house is multitasking products.
+The #1 thing that has helped me save money in at home is multitasking products.
 Castile soap is one of those products.
 Castile soap is a gentle sulfate-free foaming soap made mostly with vegetable oils that was named after a region in Spain in which it was originally made.
 Castile soap is incredibly gentle, even for use on babies.
-In March, I challenged the House of Brown to 30days of using Dr. Bronner’s Organic Peppermint soap to see how many ways we could use it.
-I purchased a 1/2 gallon at the end of February, for $25 and this is how we used it:
+One month I created a challenge at home: 30days of using Dr. Bronner’s Organic Peppermint soap to see how many ways I could use it.
+I purchased a 1/2 gallon for $25 and this is how I used it: Continue reading